Skip to main content

 A common misconception is that any app dealing with health-related information is automatically subject to HIPAA.
 The reality is more nuanced.
 The key determinant is the relationship between the app developer, the user, and a covered entity.

 If an app is developed by or for a covered entity, such as a hospital or a health plan, to transmit or store PHI, then it must be HIPAA compliant.
 For example, a patient portal app provided by your doctor’s office falls under HIPAA’s purview.
-Similarly, if a is offered as part of a corporate wellness program administered by your employer’s health plan, it may also be subject to HIPAA.
+Similarly, if a wellness app is offered as part of a corporate wellness program administered by your employer’s health plan, it may also be subject to HIPAA.

-However, the vast majority of available for direct download by consumers are not considered covered entities.
+However, the vast majority of wellness apps available for direct download by consumers are not considered covered entities.
 These apps, which you use independently to track your fitness, diet, or other lifestyle factors, exist outside the traditional healthcare ecosystem.
 While they collect a wealth of sensitive personal data, this information is not legally considered PHI in most cases.

 Data Protection Framework Comparison